tahoma2d/tahoma2d_docs/source/installing_opentoonz.rst

 Follow these steps:

-1. Right-click on the OpenToonz.pkg file in Finder & select Open.
+1. Right-click on the Tahoma.pkg file in Finder & select Open.

 2. Press the Continue button.